 The ADG program is a state funded competitive grant program; solicited once a year, which funds market research, market promotion and new technology projects.
 These grants are given to projects that will help a number of businesses, rather than support individual businesses.
 Funds for this grant program come from the interest received on the outstanding loans in the Agricultural Marketing Loan Fund program.
 For further information about the grant program, applications, or current projects, contact us at (207) 287-3491 or email firstname.lastname@example.org or get more information about the latest solicitation.

 The Maine Farms for the Future Program (M.R.S.
 7, Ch 10-B) is a state funded competitive grant program; solicited once a year, to provide farmers with an opportunity to conduct strategic business planning to increase the long-term profitability and net worth of their farm.
 An appointed Review Panel selects farms through a competitive Request for Proposals process.
 Since 2000, more than 240 farms received grants for business planning, and 120 of them have used their plan to successfully compete for additional investment support in the form of a cash grant and/or a 2% interest rate on a loan through Agricultural Marketing Loan Fund program.
-For further information about the grant program, applications, or current projects, contact Stephanie Gilbert at (207) 287-7520 or get more information about the latest Request for Proposals.
+For further information about the grant program, applications, or current projects, contact Leigh Hallett at (207) 287-3494.
+The next anticipated application period will be in late 2021.